ACURO Submission FAQs

 Use of biological samples obtained from a slaughter house, commercial source, or a protocol which documents PI approval to share tissue after euthanasia does not require ACURO review.

-If biological samples are obtained from live animals, specifically for use on DoD-supported animal studies, if euthanasia is delayed for sample collection, or if animals are euthanized for the express purpose of DOD-supported animal studies, ACURO approval is required.
+If biological samples are obtained from live animals, specifically for use on DoW-supported animal studies, if euthanasia is delayed for sample collection, or if animals are euthanized for the express purpose of DoW-supported animal studies, ACURO approval is required.
 For further assistance, please contact the ACURO inbox at mailto:usarmy.detrick.medcom-usamrmc.other.acuro@health.mil

 - Is a protocol required if I am collecting tissues from animals on another protocol for research purposes?